kallisto-finance/kallisto-docs/docs/src/index.md

 - title: Yield Maximizer
   details: Automate your role as a liquidity provider to generate the best yield.
 - title: Dynamic APY Chaser
-  details: Utilize Kallisto to make the most out of liqudity pool.
+  details: Utilize Kallisto to make the most out of being a liqudity provider, at a low cost.
 - title: DeFi Volume Reimagined
   details: Take DeFi to the next level by tapping into Kallisto.
 footer: © 2022 Volume Finance